lkv971/Brazilian-ecommerce/README.md

 ### Visualizations
 - Review the `2017 Healthy Beauty Dashboard.png` screenshot for a visual overview of the health and beauty category's performance in 2017.

+### SQL Server Jobs
+- Daily Differential Backup: The daily_differential_backup_brazil_commerce.sql script is used to create a differential backup of the database every day.
+This ensures that all changes since the last full backup are captured.
+-Weekly Full Backup: The weekly_full_backup_brazil_commerce.sql script creates a full backup of the database once a week, preserving the entire state of the database.
+-Daily Data Insert: The daily_insert_multiple_tables_brazil_commerce.sql script automates the insertion of data into multiple tables on a daily basis, keeping the database up-to-date for analysis.